mrbpurnachandra/movie/README.md

-# movie
+# Movie

 Web based app that suggests movies for WRC students.
+This web app is made as semester project.